 So, you’ve finalized your divorce.
 What do you do now?

-First, verify the terms of the Decree of Divorce do not restrict your ability to modify your estate plan, beneficiaries on life insurance, etc. Once you’ve verified and there are no restrictions, what do you do now?
+First, verify the terms of the Decree of Divorce do not restrict your ability to modify your estate plan, beneficiaries on life insurance, etc. Consulting with your Las Vegas divorce attorney may be the fastest way to understand if your divorce decree has any such restrictions.
+Once you’ve verified and there are no restrictions, what do you do now?

 Second, make a list of all of your assets that have beneficiary options- bank accounts, 401k accounts, IRA, pension, retirement, life insurance, etc. Gather the contact information for each company and start going down the list to change the beneficiary.